ajb413/chat-engine-vue/README.md

-# PubNub Chat Engine + Vue + IBM Watson
+# PubNub ChatEngine + Vue + AWS Cognitive

-> A chat app with vue and PubNub Chat Engine.
+> A chat app with vue and PubNub ChatEngine.

 **LATEST: Currently constructing the front end**
-- Next I will integrate Chat Engine
+- Next I will integrate ChatEngine
 - Then I will build PubNub Functions that will access IBM Watsons conversation API to do a realtime chatbot and message enhancements.

 ## Build Setup